open-contracting/pelican-backend/docs/reference/workers.rst

    python -m extractor.ocds_kingfisher

-Import collections from Kingfisher Process.
+Extract collections from Kingfisher Process.

 #.
 Receive a message
 #.
 Select data IDs for the matching collection in Kingfisher Process